ePages-de/epages-devportal/_posts/2019/2019-09-18-epages-you-2019-from-a-perspective-of-two-newbies.md

 {% twitter https://twitter.com/epagesdevs/status/1172078677452120064 %}

-It was great to see what we already achieved in terms of our online shop software, but also to recognize what still needs to be done in order to meet the merchants needs.
+It was great to see what ePages has already achieved with its online shop software, but also to recognize what still needs to be done in order to meet the merchants needs.
 A big thank you goes to the merchants from [superstreusel.de](https://www.superstreusel.de/){:target="_blank"}, [hansemann.de](https://www.hansemann.de/){:target="_blank"}, [nutringo.de](https://www.nutringo.de/){:target="_blank"}, and [chronobalance.de](https://www.chronobalance.de/){:target="_blank"} for their time and opinion.

 ### Hands-on